QuantEcon/lecture-source-py/source/rst/numpy.rst

 .. index::
     single: NumPy

-The essential problem that NumPy solves is fast array processing
+The essential problem that NumPy solves is fast array processing.

-For example, suppose we want to create an array of 1 million random draws from a uniform distribution and compute the mean
+For example, suppose we want to create an array of 1 million random draws from a uniform distribution and compute the mean.

-If we did this in pure Python it would be orders of magnitude slower than C or Fortran
+If we did this in pure Python it would be orders of magnitude slower than C or Fortran.

 This is because